apache/incubator-wayang/wayang-applications/README.md

 - Confluent CLI tool.
 - jq

-Both can be installed using homebrew.
+In OSX, both can be installed using homebrew.
+The installation and setup process for other environment are different.
 ```bash
 brew install confluentinc/tap/cli
 brew install jq